ColinDao/Your_Move.../README.md

 <br />
 **Alpha-Beta Pruning**: Alpha-beta pruning is applied to optimize the minimax algorithm and reduce the number of paths explored. <br />
 <br />
-**Graphical User Interface (GUI)**: A simple GUI is provided to visualize the Tic-tac-toe board and player moves.
+**Graphical User Interface (GUI)**: A simple GUI is provided to visualize the Tic-Tac-Toe board and player moves.

 ## Credit